jedrichards/grunt-rsync/README.md

 ### Wildcards, exclude patterns, globbing etc.

 Any wildcards, exclude patterns and globbing of paths are handled by rsync itself.
 So importantly this task does **not** use Grunt's in-built path expanding and globbing at all.
 For more information on rsync's sytax check the [rsync manpages](http://linux.die.net/man/1/rsync).
 For information about how this task's options relate to rsync's functionality check [rsyncwrapper](https://github.com/jedrichards/rsyncwrapper).

+### Testing

+Basic tests are run on [Vows Async BDD](http://vowsjs.org/) via this package's Gruntfile.
+To test grunt-rsync install it with the devDependancies, ensure that Grunt and Vows are installed globally, and then invoke:

+    $ npm test